Are you really a co-teacher or just a glorified aid

 I don’t really think the disconnect is so much between the teachers and the therapists, most of us are willing to learn new methods, if they’re effective.
 I believe the problem lies between the administration/school board and their lack of understanding about how schools work, special education and how children learn.
 It somehow sounds better if a school says they use a co-teaching model.
 Most people don’t understand how loosely that term is used.

 Here is a link to 6 different types of co-teaching models. http://faculty.felician.edu/caseyb/Types%20of%20Co-Teaching%20notesheet.doc.
 Take a look at it and see where the services at your school fall.
-I can’t site the author because there isn’t one.
+I can’t cite the author because there isn’t one.
 Another site claims 5 co-teaching models http://trailblazers.wikispaces.com/file/view/co_Teaching_Models-W.pdf.
 I guess my point is even people who feel strongly about co-teaching haven’t decided the best way to go.
-Again no author sited.
+Again no author cited.

 I was a huge fan of co-teaching when it was first introduced 20 some years ago.
 However, most schools have never been able to put in the time, energy or resources necessary to make it work.
 So my observations conclude that kids often miss out on valuable “therapy” time, when services are delivered within the classroom setting.
 That’s not to say that when they are ready to integrate newly learned skills that they can’t benefit from some services provided within the classroom setting. (then we get into scheduling issues so lets not go there).